 - K-Band: A common frequency for handheld radar guns, operating between 24.05 and 24.25 GHz.

-- Ka-Band: The most popular frequency used by cops today, generally operating between 33.4 and 36.0 GHz.
+- Ka-Band: The most popular frequency used by most police today, generally operating between 33.4 and 36.0 GHz.

 - Laser: To catch speeders, many police have made the switch from radar to laser.
 While expensive, laser guns are far quicker and more accurate at measuring a vehicle’s location and speed.